-LexisNexis Academic — With access to news, legal, and business research resources, LexisNexis is an excellent database for any researcher.
-To help you learn how to make the most of what LexisNexis has to offer, be sure to check out the LexisNexis Wiki which offers straightforward, easy-to-understand ‘How To’ information.
+NexisUNI Training Materials — With access to news, legal, and business research resources, NexisUNI (previously LexisNexis), is an excellent database for any researcher.
+To help you learn how to make the most of what NexisUni has to offer, check out this ten video YouTube playlist from the publisher.

 Quizlet — Using Quizlet, you can create flashcards to help you study in a variety of ways.
 Use the flashcards for straightforward study, or allow Quizlet to turn your flashcards into short-answer questions, tests, and even games!

 Brainscape — Another notecard tool, Brainscape allows you to rank your confidence in the information presented in your notecards.
 With such adaptive technology, Brainscape will show you notecards you are less confident in more frequently to help you learn difficult concepts.
 Try their mobile app to study flashcards on the go with a tablet or mobile device!

 The Pomodoro Technique — Have trouble with time management?
 Pomodoro is a simple technique geared toward allowing you to better manage your time to improve efficiency and strike a better balance between work and personal time.